 Compare this scenario to DPE, in which the senior and lead developers are not only the drivers of DPE initiatives, but are also the power users of the tools.
 The benefits they enjoy are not soft, indirect, or unquantifiable.
 They often directly experience the benefits of faster build times and more efficient troubleshooting a dozen times or more a day.
 As a result, it is not uncommon for companies with established and dedicated DPE teams to use their DPE practice as a tool for recruiting and retaining top engineering talent.

 It is difficult to find evidence of DPM successes beyond testimonial quotes.
 In contrast, you can find hour-long webcasts presented by DPE leaders within some of the world’s leading business and technology brands.
 They cover business drivers and objectives, solutions deployed, verifiable benefits achieved, and next steps in their DPE journeys.

 While both DPM and DPE tools provide analytic data that can be analyzed to generate insights and develop recommendations for action, that process is primarily manual today.
 However, some DPM tools are already starting to incorporate AI/ML to better automate insight generation and other analyses.

 DPE is relatively new and less well understood

-Compared to DPM, DPE is a relatively new and emerging discipline that is in the process of socializing new concepts and solutions—including local and remote build caching, distributed testing, build scans, and build and test failure analytics.
+Compared to DPM, DPE is a relatively new and emerging discipline that is in the process of socializing new concepts and solutions—including local and remote build caching, test distribution, build scans, and build and test failure analytics.
 Some concepts get confused, which may create some initial friction in their adoption, such as the functional difference between build caches and binary repositories.
 However, this is a normal part of the growing pains associated with establishing a new software solution category.

 |First level focus is on measuring…||People||Process & Technology|